TheSkynet1337/NihongoGuide/README.md

 1. What is this Document?
 2. How do you learn a Language?
 3. What parts of Japanese should you learn?
-4. Technology Interlude
-    - IME
-    - Anki
-    - Yomitan
-5. A guide to learning Japanese
+4. A guide to learning Japanese
-6. Learning to listen
+5. Learning to listen
     1. Sounds
     2. Rhythm
     3. Pitch
-7. Learning to read
+6. Learning to read
     1. Kana
     2. Kanji
     3. Grammar
-8. Learning to write
+7. Learning to write
     1. Kana
     2. Kanji
-9. Speaking
+8. Speaking
     1. The Silent period

 # What is this Document?